Enjoy this easy and quick recipe for Baked Lemon Chicken Thighs.

 Mashed potatoes, pasta or rice are great side options to enjoy with these Baked Lemon Chicken Thighs.
 The buttery garlic juice is so delicious!
 Makes you want to just take a piece of fresh homemade bread and dip it into the buttery juices as a dip (do it! no judgment here!)

 Can I Substitute a Different Cut of Chicken?

 - Bone-in chicken thigh may be used instead of the chicken thighs.
 If the chicken thighs purchased are larger in size, the baking time will increase.
 Cover the baking dish with foil for the first part of the cooking.
 Then, remove foil and continue cooking until chicken reaches an internal temperature of 165 F. For proper reading, don’t measure near the bone.

 - Chicken breast may also be used instead of the chicken thighs if desired.
-Chicken breast tends to cook quicker and the timing will depend on the size of chicken breast.
-Determine doneness of the chicken breast with a cooking thermometer.
+Chicken breast tends to cook quicker and the timing will depend on the size of the chicken breast.
+Determine the doneness of the chicken breast with a cooking thermometer.
 If the chicken breast is held longer than needed, it will become dry.

 I hope you enjoyed the recipe for Baked Lemon Chicken Thighs!
 We’d love to hear your feedback in the comments.

 - Combine butter, lemon juice, and Italian seasoning.
 In a small ramekin, combine paprika, garlic powder, salt and pepper.

 - Pat chicken thighs dry.
 Lightly season bottom side of thighs with seasoning.
 Add to baking dish.
 Coat thighs with the butter/lemon mixture (spread with a butter knife).

 - Bake 35-45 minutes or until tops of thighs are golden crispy.